Building Good Study Habits in Kindergarten: A Singapore Parent's Guide

 The Role of Parental Modelling

-Practical modelling strategies:
+Practical modelling ideas:

 - Read your own book during their reading time, even for 5 minutes